 Instructions

-• Add the broth, chicken, and noodles, and turn off the Instant Pot so the sauté mode turns off.
-Put the lid on your Instant Pot, turn the vent valve to closed, and push the Soup button.
-Use the manual buttons (the +/- buttons) to bring the time down to 4 minutes.
-It will turn on automatically after a few seconds.
+• Secure the lid on the Instant Pot, turn the steam vent valve on top of the lid to Sealed, and push the Soup button.
+Use the manual buttons (the +/- buttons) to bring the pressure cook time down to 4 minutes.
+Note: The pot will take about 10 minutes to come to pressure and begin cooking.

-• After the pressure releases, take the lid off, stir in your chopped spinach to wilt and more salt and pepper (to your taste).
+• After the pressure releases, take the lid off, stir in chopped spinach to wilt and more salt and pepper (to your taste).
 The soup is hot enough to wilt the spinach, so there's no need to add more heat.

 • Serve warm.